Contact

 PEAK Fellowships | Applicants | Project Level | Duration | Benefits | Cycles |

-Base Camp | • Novice to Advanced Beginner • Individuals | Working with a mentor to get familiar with research/creative practices | Up to 8 weeks | $750 per project, can be used for student wage or materials; Membership in PEAK Cohort | Fall, Spring, Summer (apply first weeks of semester intend to undertake project). |
+Base Camp | • Novice to Advanced Beginner • Individuals | Working with a mentor to get familiar with research/creative practices | Up to 8 weeks | $1000 per fellowships awardee, can be used for student fellowship or materials.
+Membership in PEAK Fellows Cohort. | Fall, Spring, Summer |

-Summit | • Competent to Proficient • Individuals or groups up to 3 persons | Sophisticated projects by applicants already competent to proficient in their research/creative skills.
-Though supported by mentors, projects in this category would be created and undertaken by applicants with a high degree of autonomy/independence. | Can fund up to 10 weeks of 20 hours of work at PEAK Wage of $15 per hour.
-No student can work more than 20 hours a week while taking courses. | $3000 per project, can be used for student wage/stipend, project costs & materials, travel directly related to project; Membership in PEAK Cohort | Fall, Spring, Summer (apply preceding semester). |
+Summit | • Competent to Proficient • Individuals | Sophisticated projects by applicants already competent to proficient in their research/creative skills.
+Though supported by mentors, projects in this category would be created and undertaken by applicants with a high degree of autonomy/independence. | Can fund up to 10 weeks. | $2000 per fellowships awardee, can be used for student fellowship or materials.
+Membership in PEAK Fellows Cohort. | Fall, Spring, Summer |

-Trail-Blazer | • Competent to Proficient • Accomplished and Adventurous • Individuals or groups up to 3 persons • Must attend pre-requisite PEAK Workshops in spring semester prior to application. • Only offered full-time during the summer | This is not a "step-up" from the Summit -- it is a different, more exploratory experience.
+Trail-Blazer | • Competent to Proficient • Accomplished and Adventurous • Individuals • Full-time • Only offered during the summer | This is not a "step-up" from the Summit -- it is a different, more exploratory experience.
 Sophisticated, independent, mentored, research or creative endeavor.
-For applicants seeking to take their in-disciplinary efforts to the next level OR ambitious explorers seeking to bring creative and/or novel perspectives to bear on problems outside of their discipline. | Up to 10 weeks of summer, full-time.
-Can fund 10 weeks of 40 hours of work at PEAK Wage of $15 per hour.
-Student cannot be in courses and do more than 20 hours of work. | $6000 per applicant, can be used for student wage/stipend, project costs & materials, travel directly related to project; Membership in PEAK Cohort | Summer (apply preceding semester). |
+For applicants seeking to take their in-disciplinary efforts to the next level OR ambitious explorers seeking to bring creative and/or novel perspectives to bear on problems outside of their discipline. | Up to 10 weeks of summer. | $6000 per fellowships awardee, can be used for student fellowship or materials.
+Membership in PEAK Fellows Cohort. | Summer |

-Funds travel to present work generated through other PEAK Fellowships. | • Open, all levels •Individuals or groups up to 2 persons •Applicants may receive one Shout-It-Out Award per academic year. | For those presenting their original research and creative endeavors at conferences. | Conference | Up to $1500, funds 50% of the cost of travel, including lodging, for conference presentation. | Running deadline. |
+Shout-It-Out | • Open, all levels •Individuals •Applicants may receive one Shout-It-Out Award per academic year. | For those presenting their original research and creative endeavors at conferences. | Conference | Up to $100 for all awardees, up to $500 for need based situations, as confirmed by Student Financial Services. | Rolling deadline. |

 The Base Camp Fellowship